Democrat Mayor Whose Police Command Force Quit Hit With Gun Charge, Child Endangerment

 - Doorley would not confirm nor deny Mayor Warren’s potential involvement in the investigation, including wire-tapping.

-Last month, the embattled Democrat took a shellacking at the polls, losing to a primary challenger, fellow Democrat Malik Evans.
+Warren has denied that she knew anything about what her husband had been doing.
+I don’t know if I believe that or not but then again, it’s not my decision to make, it belongs to a jury.

-Warren, who was first elected in 2013, said at the time she would not be running on another party line, essentially assuring city councilman Evans to become mayor of Rochester.
+Last year the entire police department was upset at the way Warren handled the Daniel Prude case.
+In September, the entire Rochester Police Department (RPD) command staff, including then-Police Chief La’Ron Singletary quit their jobs over the way the case was handled.

-Warren sparked national headlines last year for her handling of the Daniel Prude case.
-In September, the entire Rochester Police Department (RPD) command staff, including then-Police Chief La’Ron Singletary, resigned over the handling of the case and Warren’s actions.
+Singletary said that Warren tried to get him to lie about the case to back up the mayor’s story.